edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

   </artset>
 </figure>

-If the OP and the AP are the same party, the digital signature and the relationship between AIDs in issuer and issuee roles in the evidence MUST bind the AP to the APE (e.g., by referencing the AP as issuee).
+In cases where the OP and the AP are the same party, the digital signature and the relationship between AIDs in issuer and issuee roles in the evidence MUST bind the AP to the APE (e.g., by referencing the AP as issuee).
 Otherwise, the data graph referenced by the `evd` claim in the PASSporT MUST also include Delegation Evidence (DE), and the OP MUST be the issuee of key pieces of the DE.
 The DE MUST include a vetting credential for the OP.
 If the OP is using a phone number allocated to the AP, the DE also MUST include a TNAlloc credential issued by the AP to the OP, delegating the right to use the AP's phone number.
 If the APE includes a brand credential, then the DE MUST also include a brand proxy credential, proving that the OP not only can use the AP's allocated telephone number, but has AP's permission to project the AP's brand while doing so.

 The PASSporT-specific signature MUST come from the OP, not the OSP or any other party.
 The OP can generate this signature in its on-prem or cloud PBX, using keys that it controls.
 It is crucial that the distinction between OP and AP be transparent, with the relationship proved by strong evidence that the AP can create or revoke easily, in a self-service manner.